How to Find E-Commerce Leads for Sales Prospecting

 Tools for this: BuiltWith ($295+/mo for useful access), Store Leads ($250+/mo for export), Wappalyzer (limited free, paid for bulk), or Veltima (free tier with export).

 The key insight: technology signals reveal intent.
-A store using Mailchimp for email marketing has different needs than a store using Klaviyo.
+A store using Mailchimp for email marketing has different needs than a store using Klaviyo — a nuance we unpack in Klaviyo vs Mailchimp on Shopify.
 A store with no reviews app installed might be interested in one.
+If you want a structured way to map a target's whole stack before you pitch, the e-commerce tech stack checklist is the field guide.

 Strategy 2: Platform-specific databases